mzagaja/mzagaja.github.io/_posts/2021-12-24-comparing-rapid-tests.md

 | Specificity | 100% | 79 | 79 |

 ## [Cue](https://www.fda.gov/media/138826/download)
+Cue Health conducted prospective studies at 4 urgent care locations and at 2 Cue Health locations to evaluate use of the Cue COVID-19 Test by lay users in a simulated home use environment.
+All subjects successfully followed the instructions in the Cue Health App to run the Cue COVID-19 Test, start to finish without any assistance.

 | Symptomatic and Close Contacts |  | Cue | Lab PCR |
 |:--|:--|:--|:--|